 It was like, there were two of me, and what happened and continuing to pray to God, I came to believe that, well, maybe God could actually fix this, that I might actually be able to stay sober, that maybe God could restore me to sanity, that may be something or whatever you want to call it, something whatever had created me so that I had got to this way would also respond to my request to be a different way.

-I got the desperate prayers to God and then wanting to drink what it helped me to do was then to be ready for Step 3, that clearly, I can’t even get out of bed and have a decent day without arguing with myself all day about rather I’m going to drink or not and being almost completely ineffective in the rest of my life.
+I got desperate prayers for God and then wanted to drink what it helped me to do was then be ready for Step 3, that clearly, I can’t even get out of bed and have a decent day without arguing with myself all day about rather I’m going to drink or not and being almost completely ineffective for the rest of my life.